pleiby/algorithms_course/Notes/Notes_on_Graph_Algorithms_-_from_UC_San_Diego.md

     - Intuition:
         - edge (u,v) is "relaxed" in the context of distances from source node S
         - edge (u,v) is relaxed in the sense that we are looking for a shortcut to v (from S) via u
-            - "relax edge (u,v)" means "attempt to shorten v's distance to s using u"
+            - "relax edge (u,v)" means "attempt to shorten v's distance to s using edge (u,v)"
             - in OR, relaxation means relaxing a constraint
             - Naive and in Dijkstra relaxation means relaxation of the constraint x_uv = 0?
                 - removing (u,v) from set of edges excluded from the shortest path??
+                - allowing more non-zero variables

         **NaiveDistance(G , S)**
         for all u∈V: